ericoporto/ags-manual-wiki/Overlay.md

     int Overlay.Y;

-Gets/sets the Y co-ordinate of the overlay (ie. the top edge of the overlay).
+Gets/sets the Y co-ordinate of the overlay (i.e. the top edge of the overlay).

 This allows you to dynamically move overlays around the screen.